 Undergraduate Linguistics Major

-You can create a major in Linguistics through the Bachelor of Philosophy Program
+You can create a major in Linguistics through the Letters, Arts, and Sciences program in Liberal Arts.

 Undergraduate Linguistics Minor Requirements

 Prescribed Courses: 9 Credits